juniorgasparotto/WiremockUI/readme.md

 **Starting the server**

-When running in record mode, you will see the log `match-headers` Options, this means that when generating a map of the route, the headers `Content-Type` and `SOAPAction` should be part of the filter if any, i.e. `URL` , `BODY` and these `headers` must be the same for the answer.
+When running in record mode, you will see the log `match-headers` Options, this means that when generating a map of the route, the headers `Content-Type` and `SOAPAction` should be part of the filter if any, i.e. `URL` , `BODY` and these `headers` must be the same to be an answer.

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/start-server-record.png)